Skip to content

 from fusion_bench.method.depth_upscaling import DepthUpscalingAlgorithm

-Create an instance of DepthUpscalingAlgorithm by passing a configuration dictionary.
-This dictionary should contain the name of the method ("depth_upscaling") and a list of layer indices that determine the upscaling pattern.
+Create an instance of DepthUpscalingAlgorithm by passing the layer indices directly to the constructor.
+The layer indices determine the upscaling pattern.

 Assume we have a list of PyTorch models (nn.ModuleList instances) that we want to upscale.
 Here, we're creating a list of linear models as an example: